About Us

 Adoption Program Recap

-Thanks to your support, we have had the most successful adoption year in the 28-year history of SAFE Haven for Cats.
-We found homes for 1,240 stray cats this year compared to 941 last year.
+With your help, we found homes for 1,323 stray cats, an increase of 12% without adding space.
 This also means that each cat’s time at the shelter is shrinking and they are finding homes quicker and quicker.
-The average time it takes a cat to get adopted at SAFE Haven is 4 weeks.
-(After a one-week isolation period.)
+The average time it takes a cat to get adopted at SAFE Haven is 3.5 weeks (after a one-week isolation period).

 SAFE Care Clinic Program Recap

-We have only one goal: to spay and neuter as many cats and kittens as we can every day, to reduce euthanasia of healthy animals.
+SAFE Care Spay/Neuter Clinic specializes in helping the public with pets, strays, and feral cats.
+The goal: to spay and neuter as many cats and kittens as we can every day, to reduce the euthanasia of healthy animals.

-More than 43,000 cats have been spayed at the SAFE Care Clinic since it opened in 2001.
-If they would have produced even two kittens each, they would have added 208,000 stray cats to the Triangle in only two years.
-In 2021 in the Triangle and surrounding counties, 30% of cats entering the shelter system were euthanized.
+More than 49,000 cats have been spayed at the SAFE Care Clinic since it opened in 2001.
+If they had produced even two kittens each, they would have added 245,000 stray cats to the Triangle in only two years.
+In 2021, in the Triangle and surrounding counties, 30% of cats entering the shelter system were euthanized.
 (NC Department of Agriculture, Veterinary Division, Animal Welfare Section, Animal Welfare Reports.)

 The Clinic is licensed by the NC Veterinary Board

 SAFE Haven helps other rescue groups and shelters to make sure more cats get sterilized before adoption.
-They include: Alley Cats & Angels, Beautiful Together, Best Friend Pet Adoption, Franklin County Animal Services, FCAS / Paws for Life, Marden’s Cat Tales, Friends of Wake County, the SPCA of Franklin County, Paw Prints Rescue, Purr Partners, Purrfect Hearts, Second Chance Pet Adoptions and Neshama Animal Rescue.
+This past year, they sterilized 2,383 cats and kittens as a vital service to 17 rescue groups and humane societies.
+Previous organizations we’ve helped include: Alley Cats & Angels, Beautiful Together, Best Friend Pet Adoption, Franklin County Animal Services, FCAS / Paws for Life, Marden’s Cat Tales, Friends of Wake County, the SPCA of Franklin County, Paw Prints Rescue, Purr Partners, Purrfect Hearts, Second Chance Pet Adoptions and Neshama Animal Rescue.

 SAFE Haven’s TNVR Mission

 “Un-owned or semi-owned community cats number between 30 to 40 million in the U.S. Only 2% of them are sterilized.”
 (Managing Community Cats, HSUS, 2014.)
 How many community or feral cats do we have in the Triangle?
 According to experts, a mid-range formula is 10% of the human population.
 The current population of the Triangle is 1.3 million people.
-In fact, we are the 16th fastest growing region in the nation.
+We are the 16th fastest-growing region in the nation.
 That would be 130,000 cats.

 Through aggressive and mostly free services, with your help, we have sterilized and vaccinated 2,080 feral cats and kittens this year.
 You will notice a change from TNR to TNVR.
 This is to emphasize what has always been true: that these services include a Rabies (and distemper) vaccine.
 In helping government officials and others accept TNVR we emphasize this important requirement.